Romans 7

 For what I am doing, I do not understand; for I am not practicing what I would like to do, but I am doing the very thing I hate.

-Paul’s lament will be familiar to any victim of performance-based religion.
-“I make promises to God but I break them.
+Paul’s lament will be familiar to anyone who tries to live by a moral code or live up to the standards of religion.
+“I make promises to God, but I break them.
 I resolve to do better, but I fail.
 No matter how hard I try, I never succeed.”

 Romans 7:16